JBShady/COD5-Remastered/README.md

 THIS GIT PAGE (and the readme) IS STILL WIP, I unfortunately follow my own scripting convetions which includes not actually using git until I finish the whole thing.
 But if you want to follow or save this page for when everything is ready, feel free.

 # Call of Duty: World at War Zombies - Remastered Mod
-This mod contains bug fixes, quality of life tweaks, fixed inconsistencies, and other improvements for each of the four zombie maps.
+This mod contains bug fixes, quality of life tweaks, fixed inconsistencies, and other improvements for each of the four stock zombie maps.
 To install & play, download the release and follow the [installation instructions](https://youtu.be/YbOq6Nb9xug).
 This repository contains the source files of the project.
-If you would like to modify it see the instructions below.
+If you would like to modify it, see the instructions below.

 ## Created by JB Shady